Charcuterie for Two (building a date night charcuterie board)

 All it takes to make a vegetarian charcuterie board is a little imagination.
 The same goes for making charcuterie vegan with irresistible vegan charcuterie recipes like mushroom pâtés and vegetable terrines.
 (I include links to inspiring recipes in my list of vegan charcuterie ideas.)

-5 tips for the best DIY charcuterie boards
+Consider the 5 elements that go into the best DIY charcuterie boards

 1. Get personal with your theme